 Begin the meeting by telling them upfront they are being terminated, and be transparent about the reason behind that decision.
 Be honest, firm, and clear with your words.
 Show compassion, but keep a formal and professional posture.

 Answer any questions or doubts they may have about the transition.
-When ending the meeting, express your regrets on how the employment relationship didn’t work and wish them well on their journey.
+When ending the meeting, express your regrets about how the employment relationship didn’t work and wish them well on their journey.